AppDaemon/appdaemon/docs/APPGUIDE.rst

 Publishing State from an App
 ----------------------------

-Using AppDaemon it is possible to explicitly publish state from an App.
+Using AppDaemon, it is possible to explicitly publish state from an App.
-The published state can contain whatever you want, and is treated exactly like any other HA state, e.g. to the rest of AppDaemon, and the dashboard it looks like an entity.
-This means that you can listen for state changes in other apps and also publish arbitary state to the dashboard via use of specific entity IDs.
+The published state can contain whatever you want, and is treated exactly like any other HA state, e.g., to the rest of AppDaemon, and the dashboard it looks like an entity.
+This means that you can listen for state changes in other apps and also publish arbitrary state to the dashboard via the use of specific entity IDs.
 To publish state, you will use ``set_app_state()``.
 State can be retrieved and listened for with the usual AppDaemon calls.